 A few things about canning, if you’re new to the process:

 - Make sure to thoroughly acquaint yourself with the steps involved.
-Today’s post is a quick and dirty “how to” tutorial, but if you’re brand new to canning, get thee a book such as Ball Book of Canning (currently $9.45 on Amazon) and read through everything carefully first.
+Today’s post is a quick and dirty “how to” tutorial, but if you’re brand new to canning, get thee a book such as Ball Book of Canning and Preserving (currently ~$15 on Amazon) and read through everything carefully first.

 - Gather all your supplies ahead of time.
 Before you start, make sure you have everything handy from the ingredients, tools, canning supplies, and jars.
 I recommend you read and re-read your recipe twice.
 You don’t want to be halfway through and realize you need something vital.

 - Start this project when you have a solid chunk of time.
 If you have to pick up your kid in an hour, don’t start a canning project.
 I try to give myself at least three hours’ time for even the simplest of canning projects.

 I’m canning pineapple today mostly because they were on sale at Fred Meyer for $1 last week and I bought 8 of ’em.